 After leaving Michigan, Woodson played seventeen years in the NFL for the Raiders, Packers, and the Raiders again.
 His stellar play earned him selections to nine NFL Pro Bowls.
 Charles Woodson earned a Super Bowl Ring with the Packers in 2011.
 He is the only Wolverine in the history of Michigan Football to win a Heisman, a National Championship and a Super Bowl!
 He retired after the 2015 NFL Season, and was a key factor in Michigan moving to Nike/Jordan Brand for the 2016 Season.

 Charles Woodson was one of a kind, that’s for sure.
-In one hundred and thirty-nine years, nobody has been better than Woodson in Ann Arbor – NOBODY!
+In one hundred and forty years, nobody has been better than Woodson in Ann Arbor – NOBODY!
 Of course, #2 was inducted into the College Football Hall of Fame in 2018.The Wikipedia article linked below has all the details about the stellar career of Charles Cameron Woodson!
-Thanks to Charles Woodson for his greatness on the field and at UM Children’s Hospital!
+Thanks to Charles Woodson for his greatness on the field and at UM’s Children’s Hospital!
 Go Blue!

 To read more about Michigan Legend Charles Woodson, and see him in action, follow the links below.